entmoot737/settingUp/README.md

         ```shell
         cp .clang_complete ~
         ```
-        If you want to disable the message when opening a new shell instance: add the following file
+        If you want to disable a message that might be popping up when you start a new terminal session: add the following file (.hushlogin)
         ```shell
         cp .hushlogin ~
         ```